joshuacords/opr/OPR-Riverside-Version.md

 Units with Ambush may be deployed during the Ambush phase of rounds 2-4, during which they may be deployed anywhere over 9” away from enemy units.

 Units deployed on Round 4 may not contest objective markers.

+## End Phase
+At the end of each turn if a commander has a non-Shaken unit within 3" of an objective then that commander now controls the objective.
+If multiple commanders have non-Shaken units within 3" of an objective,  the objective returns to neutral control.

+Leaving an objective does not stop them from being controlled.

+**After the end of Round 4, the commander controlling the most objectives wins.**

 ## Activation Phase
 During the Activation Phase, commanders alternate Activating their Units until all their Units have been activated for the Round.
 After Round 1, start with the commander that finished their activations first last round.